mahesh863/booking-frontend/README.md

-# This app has been made with React , Node and PostgreSQL
+# This app has been made with React , Node, Redux and PostgreSQL

 ## Backend Codes Can be Found Here